A-06453

 Plain Language

-Large developers and their contractors/subcontractors are prohibited from preventing or retaliating against employees who disclose — or threaten to disclose — information to the developer itself or to the Attorney General, if the employee reasonably believes the developer's activities pose an unreasonable or substantial risk of critical harm.
-The anti-retaliation protection applies regardless of whether the employer is otherwise in compliance with the law.
-The employee definition is notably broad — it includes not only traditional employees but also contractors, subcontractors, unpaid advisors involved in risk assessment, and corporate officers.
-Employees harmed by retaliation may seek temporary or preliminary injunctive relief from a court.
+Large developers, their contractors, and subcontractors must not prevent or retaliate against employees who disclose or threaten to disclose information to the developer itself or to the Attorney General indicating that the developer's activities pose an unreasonable or substantial risk of critical harm.
+The protection applies even if the employer is in full compliance with applicable law — the standard is the employee's reasonable cause to believe a risk exists, not actual noncompliance.
+'Employee' is defined broadly to include contractors, subcontractors, unpaid advisors involved in critical harm risk work, and corporate officers.
+Employees harmed by retaliation may petition a court for temporary or preliminary injunctive relief.
+Note that the Attorney General also has enforcement authority with penalties up to $10,000 per employee per violation.

 Statutory Text